ryanmokeefe/codebar/readme.md

 * A group of instructors.
 * A roster of students.

-Create an `add_participant` method that accepts a member attribute.
-If the Member is a Coach, add them to the coaches list.
+An `add_participant` method that accepts a member as an argument.
+If the Member is an Instructor, add them to the instructors list.
 If a Member is a Student, add them to the students list.

 > Hint: look into Ruby's `.class` method.